darkknightt1/Autonomous-Self-Driving-Robot/High Level Control Raspberry PI/README.md

 ## The system consists of six ROS Python nodes:

-## 1. ultrasonic.py
+## ultrasonic.py
-### Function: Reads data from ultrasonic sensors.

-### Publishes: Distance measurements to the robot's safety or obstacle-avoidance modules.
+reads ultrasonic sensor data and publishes distance values for obstacle detection and local navigation safety.

-## 2. aruco_reader.py
+## aruco_reader.py
-### Function: Detects and identifies ArUco markers via onboard camera.

-### Publishes: Marker index corresponding to museum exhibit location.
+detects ArUco markers via camera input and publishes the corresponding index to localize the robot within the museum.

-3. speaker.py
+## speaker.py
-Function: Plays audio commentary (e.g., exhibit information).

-Subscribes to: ArUco marker index.

-Executes: Corresponding pre-recorded audio file (e.g., Arabic audio for "Nefertari").
+subscribes to the ArUco index and plays the matching pre-recorded audio file (e.g., exhibit information in Arabic) via onboard speakers.

-4. videostream.py
+## videostream.py
-Function: Streams live video from the robot’s camera.

-Protocol: UDP stream to the Flask web server.

-Use: Enables remote users and operators to view the robot's perspective.
+captures camera frames and streams them to the server over UDP, supporting both remote operator monitoring and online museum tours.

-5. gui.py
+## gui.py
-Function: Acts as a communication interface between robot and control GUI at the server.

-Publishes: Full robot state (sensor data, position, marker index).

-Subscribes to: Operator control commands (e.g., behavior override, manual control).
+communicates bidirectionally with the central GUI, publishing robot state (e.g., location, sensor status) and receiving control commands from the operator.

-6. main.py
+## main.py
-Function: Central logic controller of the robot.

-Subscribes to: Sensor nodes, ArUco data, GUI input.

-Publishes to: Low-level embedded controllers to drive robot behavior.
+acts as the system integrator, subscribing to all relevant topics and sending motion and behavior commands to the low-level robot controller.